 \section{Hessenberg Decomposition}

-We firstly give the rigorous definition of the upper Hessenberg matrix. \begin{definition}[Upper Hessenberg Matrix ] An \textbf{upper Hessenberg matrix} is a square matrix where all the entries below the first diagonal (i.e., the ones below the \textbf{main diagonal}) (a.k.a., \textbf{lower subdiagonal}) are zeros.
-Similarly, a lower Hessenberg matrix is a square matrix where all the entries above the first diagonal (i.e., the ones above the main diagonal) are zeros.
+The \textit{Hessenberg decomposition} is a technique used to transform a matrix into an upper Hessenberg form.
+This transformation simplifies the matrix structure, making it an effective first step in various algorithms, as it reduces computational complexity.
+Let's begin with a formal definition of upper Hessenberg matrices.

-The definition of the upper Hessenberg can also be extended to rectangular matrices, and the form can be implied from the context.
+\begin{definition}[Upper Hessenberg matrix ] An \textit{upper Hessenberg matrix} (simply called Hessenberg matrix when the context is clear) is a square matrix in which all entries below the subdiagonal are zero.
+Similarly, a \textit{lower Hessenberg matrix} is a square matrix in which all the entries above the superdiagonal are zero.
+The definition can be extended to rectangular matrices, where the structure is implied by the context.